TDG-Platform/docs/ENVI_ROIToClassification.md

-# ENVI ROI to Classification (Editing in Progress)
+# ENVI ROI to Classification

 This task creates a classification image from regions of interest (ROIs).
 The input ROI file must be created using the [ENVI_ImageThresholdToROI Task](https://github.com/TDG-Platform/docs/blob/master/ENVI_ImageThresholdtoROI.md).
 You may use a pre-existing ROI dataset or  produce the final classification as part of a larger workflow.
 Examples are included in the Advanced Options.
 For the best result, the thresholds may need to be manually adjusted.